NachoAP-UC3M/Control_Torque_iiwa_Matlab/README.md

 ## Configuración

-Download the whole repo wherever you want to have your workspace, for example, in the ```/home/user folder ```
+Download the whole repo wherever you want to have your workspace, for example, in the ```/home/user/catkin_ws folder ```

+1. CHANGE user BY your user name.
+2. CHANGE catkin_ws BY your workspace name.

 ```
-cd ~
+cd catkin_ws/
 git clone https://github.com/NachoAP-UC3M/Control_Torque_iiwa_Matlab
 ```

-* Modify .bashrc to use this workspace and set the ROS_IP and ROS_WORKSPACE env variables.
+* Modify .bashrc file to use this workspace and set the ROS_IP and ROS_WORKSPACE enviroment variables.
 Change the IP for your IP.
 Open a terminal and write:

 ```
 cd